sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 slug: "dynamic-protobuf-in-go"
 type: "posts"
 devtoSkip: true
-draft: true
 ---

 Statically compiled schemas are Protocol Buffers' primary optimization lever.
 By compiling `.proto` definitions into concrete, statically typed Go structures at build time, the Go Protobuf compiler generates highly optimized serialization and deserialization routines.

 Without a known schema at build time, this optimization pipeline breaks down.
 Pipelines handling dynamic message descriptors at runtime (message registries, API event gateways, dynamic proxies, developer tools) cannot rely on code generation.
 They need to load schema descriptors on the fly and parse incoming binary payloads dynamically.

-Historically, this required Go's native reflection-based package, [`dynamicpb`](https://pkg.go.dev/google.golang.org/protobuf/types/dynamicpb).
-Standard `dynamicpb` is notoriously slow and allocation-heavy.
+Historically, this required the reflection-based package, [`dynamicpb`](https://pkg.go.dev/google.golang.org/protobuf/types/dynamicpb).
+Standard `dynamicpb` is significantly slower and more allocation-heavy than generated protobuf code.

-Here is a look at why reflection hurts dynamic parsing, how Buf's [`hyperpb`](https://github.com/bufbuild/hyperpb) bypasses it using table-driven bytecode compilation, and the real-world impact of switching [FauxRPC](https://fauxrpc.com) to use `hyperpb`.
+Here is a look at why reflection hurts dynamic parsing, how Buf's [`hyperpb`](https://github.com/bufbuild/hyperpb) bypasses it using table-driven bytecode compilation, compiling descriptors into a compact parser instruction stream (bytecode) executed by a specialized runtime, and the real-world impact of switching [FauxRPC](https://fauxrpc.com) to use `hyperpb`.

 ---